micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 # Dependencies

-This package targets **ROS 2 Crystal** installation.
+This package targets **ROS 2 Dashing** installation.
 Some other prerequisites needed for building a firmware usign this package are:

 ```
 sudo apt install python-rosdep curl